-The property must be a single-family dwelling on a permanent foundation or affixed to a permanent pad (leased or owned pad), such as stick-built, modular, manufactured home, mobile home (i.e., not a condominium, duplex, fourplex, or other multi-owner property).
-"Fully titled" includes a permanent Certificate to Occupy on file with the city or county that was issued and active at the time of the disaster.
+The property must be a single-family dwelling, such as stick-built, manufactured home, mobile home (i.e., not a condominium, duplex, fourplex, or other multi-owner property).
+The property must be correctly permitted and permissible for the zoning area or local development standard.